 But even if you were infected and you have provincial proof of an official molecular test… the federal government is completely separate and the federal government is the one in charge of entry requirements… and a provincial proof of infection is not necessarily accepted.

-The exemption also extends to Canada’s random arrival tests too.
+The exemption also extends to Canada’s now-random arrival tests too, by the way.